Charlieve/my-Instagram/README.md

 ***IMPORTANT

 Go to your backend site
-Create some 🤖Bots (who dont like Bots huh?) and add some posts for theme
+Create some 🤖Bots (who dont like Bots huh?) and add some posts for them